 - Sharing a bedroom, but not the same sleeping surface, with parents preferably until the baby turns one, or at least for the first six months.
 Room-sharing decreases the risk of SIDS by as much as 50 percent.
 Bed-sharing is not recommended for any babies.

-- Placing the baby on his or her back on a firm sleep surface, such as a crib or bassinet with a tight-fitting sheet.
+- Placing the baby on his or her back on a flat, firm sleep surface, such as a crib or bassinet with a tight-fitting sheet.

 - Avoiding the use of soft bedding, crib bumpers, blankets, pillows and soft toys.
 The crib should be bare.

 - Swaddling your baby.
 Make sure that the baby is always on his or her back when swaddled.
 The swaddle should not be too tight or make it hard for the baby to breathe or move his or her hips.
 When your baby looks like he or she is trying to roll over, stop swaddling.

 - Never placing your baby to sleep on a couch, sofa, or armchair.